joshi-aparna/blog/content/blog/azurearc_auth/index.md

 2. Sets up a local token service (similar to IMDS, but not the same).
 3. Handles token requests from your app.

-The local endpoint is usually at `http://localhost:40342/metadata/identity/oauth2/token`, and it behaves similarly to the Azure VM IMDS endpoint—but under the hood, it’s the Arc agent doing the heavy lifting.
+The local endpoint is usually at `http://localhost:40342/metadata/identity/oauth2/token` (discover it using $env:IDENTITY_ENDPOINT), and it behaves similarly to the Azure VM IMDS endpoint—but under the hood, it’s the Arc agent doing the heavy lifting.

 ---